 Have you heard of insulin resistance?
 Simply put, it is a resistance to the uptake of glucose into the body’s cells.
 Elevated blood insulin levels are often associated with central obesity, cholesterol abnormalities, and/or high blood pressure (hypertension).
 Insulin resistance is a precursor to type 2 diabetes.
 Read on to find out more…

 Carbohydrates are the body’s preferred source of energy.
 Once broken down into simple sugars, they are absorbed into the bloodstream and are taken up by the cells to provide cellular energy for everyday metabolic processes.

 Insulin is a hormone produced by the pancreas.
 It binds to the cell walls of certain types of cells, allowing them to take up sugars and glucose from the bloodstream.
-These cells are called “insulin sensitive” cells, and we use them to process the energy from our food.
-In some individuals, this insulin sensitivity can decrease, leading to insulin resistance.
+These cells are called “insulin-sensitive” cells, and we use them to process the energy from our food.
+This insulin sensitivity can decrease in some individuals, leading to insulin resistance.

 The resistance of the cells to insulin continues to increase over time.
 If the pancreas can produce enough insulin to overcome this resistance, blood glucose levels remain normal.
 When the pancreas can no longer produce enough insulin, blood glucose levels begin to rise.
 Initially, this happens after meals – when glucose levels are at their highest and more insulin is needed – but eventually while fasting too (for example, upon waking in the morning).
 When blood sugar rises abnormally above certain levels, type 2 diabetes is present.